 $bbq_blacklist_request_uri_items = array('fckeditor'); $bbq_blacklist_query_string_items = array('fckeditor'); $bbq_blacklist_user_agent_items = array('fckeditor'); $bbq_blacklist_referrer_items = array('fckeditor'); $bbq_blacklist_post_items = array('fckeditor');

-Here we have added the offending string to each of the three blacklist arrays, so we’re covered if the string appears in the URL, query string, and/or user agent.
+Here we have added the offending string to each of the four blacklist arrays, so we’re covered if the string appears in the request URL, query string, user agent, and/or referrer.
 Then save, upload, and done.
 BBQ now will block the pesky

 fckeditor pattern whenever and wherever it’s found.